 17. Outdoor Curtains

-a.
 Outdoor curtains may be allowed at covered patios subject to the approval by the DRC.
-73

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

 Outdoor curtains must be mounted on the inside face of the structure and weighted so that they remain contained within the covered patio footprint.

 The curtain material must be a made of durable, fade-resistant fabric that is specifically manufactured for outdoor use.